openlawteam/tribute-contracts/README.md

 - `DAO_NAME`: The name of the DAO.
 - `DAO_OWNER_ADDR`: The DAO Owner ETH Address (0x...) in the target network.
+- `INFURA_KEY`: The Infura API Key is used to communicate with the Ethereum blockchain.
+- `TRUFFLE_MNEMONIC`: Either truffle mnemonic string containing the 12 keywords or private key
 - `ETH_NODE_URL`: The Ethereum Node URL to connect to the Ethereum blockchain, it can be http/ws.
-- `TRUFFLE_MNEMONIC`: The truffle mnemonic string containing the 12 keywords.
 - `ETHERSCAN_API_KEY`: The Ether Scan API Key to verify the contracts after the deployment.
 - `DEBUG_CONTRACT_VERIFICATION`: Debug the Ether Scan contract verification calls (`true`|`false`).
 - `COUPON_CREATOR_ADDR`: The public eth (0x...) address of the creator of the onboarding coupons.
 - `ERC20_TOKEN_NAME`: The ERC20 Token Name used by the ERC20 Token Extension.
 - `ERC20_TOKEN_SYMBOL`: Token Symbol used by the ERC20 Token Extension.
 - `ERC20_TOKEN_DECIMALS`: The ERC20 Token Decimals to display in MetaMask.
+- 'VOTING_PERIOD_SECONDS': (optional) voting period in seconds
+- 'GRACE_PERIOD_SECONDS': (optional) grach period in seconds

 Checkout the [sample .env file](https://github.com/openlawteam/tribute-contracts/.sample.env).